iwannabeacookie/PARCO/README.md

 2. **Verify GCC Installation**

-   Ensure that `gcc-9.1.0` is installed.
-If not, install it or adjust the `Makefile` to use your available GCC version.
+   Installation will attempt to use 'gcc' as a compiler, unless gcc-9.1.0 is available.
+In case of issues, verify the GCC version:

    ```bash
    gcc --version